rcatlett/cpsc_honorsThesis/README.md

 # cpsc_HonorsThesis

-#To get the NBA dataframe, download all the raw data for the NBA from dougstats (already uploaded), proceed to run the formatfiles.R on it (it will look for ALL y*.csv files in your global environment - may be a better way to do that) and then run the getNBA.R file on the resulting csv files.
-This will clear your environment of all items it produces save the NBA data frame.
+# To get the full dataset download the finalData.RData file in the Creation folder.
+This dataset will include the efficiency colum as well as the Minuters per game played where applicable.

+# To find the clusters used in my analysis I ran cluster_final.R in Clusters folder and then created the eff_frame from the R code file.